Let me guess – you took one look at the title and thought

 Dark Chocolate is perhaps the healthiest chocolate you will ever see.

 It is said that dark chocolate can help regulate your blood pressure and is good for your heart in general.
-Pro tip: go for one with the highest cocoa content.

 9. Protein Bars And Granola

 These are perfect for the day-to-day athlete.
 Protein bars and granolas are one of the best sources of carbohydrates on this planet.

 They stay fresh for quite a long time, so you don’t have to worry about them getting spoilt.